relativemodder/gsr-qt/README.md

 ## How to build
-You need Qt6, X11, CMake, KDE CMake extras and KDE Frameworks installed on your system.
+You need Qt6, LayerShellQt, X11, CMake, KDE CMake extras and KDE Frameworks installed on your system.

 ```bash